ajayyy/SponsorBlock/README.md

 To make sure that this project doesn't die, I have made the database publicly downloadable at https://sponsor.ajay.app/database.db.
 So, you can download a backup or get archive.org to take a backup if you do desire.

 Hopefully this project can be combined with projects like [this](https://github.com/Sponsoff/sponsorship_remover) and use this data to create a neural network to predict when sponsored segments happen.
-That project is sadly abandoned now, so I have decided to attempt to revive this space.
+That project is sadly abandoned now, so I have decided to attempt to revive this idea.

 # Previous extension